Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 CRM - Customer relationship management

 [Books needed]
 A Practical Guide to Linux Commands, Editors, and Shell Programming; Edition.
-4th - Michael
+4th

 [bug]
 When only E2V campaign is booked, nothing is shown on the Display but the AP logo, and "connected" button is orange